janvda/docker-lirc/README.md

 ### detect IR events

-on host run command and then try remote.
+on container or in host run command and then try remote.

 ```
 mode2 --driver default --device /dev/lirc0